SainsburyWellcomeCentre/aeon_docs/src/user/index.md

 (target-user-guide)=
 # User Guide
 This user guide is designed to help users understand and utilise Aeon effectively.
-It includes:
-- **Aeon Modules**: Detailed documentation on Aeon's various hardware and software modules, explaining their functionalities and how they integrate within the Aeon ecosystem.
-- **Sample Datasets**: Ready-to-use data for testing and exploration, allowing users to get hands-on experience with Aeon's data pipeline and analysis tools without needing to set up their own experiments.
-- **Tutorials**: Learning-oriented guides to help users build foundational understanding of the Aeon ecosystem
-- **How-to Guides**: Practical, task-specific instructions for common workflows such as setting up the data pipeline and running analyses.

 ::::{grid} 1 2 2 2
 :gutter: 3